Q and A

 Current guidelines recommend taking the full course as prescribed.

-HIV takes a little time for HIV infection to become established.
-This might be anything from a few hours to a few days.
+It takes a little time for HIV infection to take hold.
+This might take a few hours or a few days.

 This leaves a short window for PEP to work in two ways.

-1. PEP might stop HIV infecting any cells at all.
+1. Very early PEP might stop HIV from infecting any cells.

 Having good levels of HIV drugs at the right time can prevent infection from becoming established.